l3ilkojr/1.7-animations/README.md

 # 1.7-animations

-Go To The renderItemInFirstPerson function and change the switch cases to the Code.java
+Go To The renderItemInFirstPerson function and change the switch cases to the Code.java (File: ItemRenderer.java)